EricFram/EricFram.github.io/_posts/2016-09-29-What-Is-Limitless-Fortune.md

 The gameplay is turn-based, where each turn represents one month.
 Travel between different planets can take anywhere from one month to several years, so players must carefully consider their destinations.
 Many expenses accrue each month, regardless of how long the planetary transfer lasts, so budgeting for journeys is an important way to avoid going deep into debt and paying high interest rates.
 Players will also have various types of encounters along the way.
 As time passes, each planet transits around the sun, moving closer or farther away from other planets.
 Because of this, the most profitable trade routes are constantly shifting.

-To win the game, you can buy a residency permit for one of the system's most desirable worlds and retire.
-Your stats are posted to leaderboards, so you can see how successful you were relative to other traders.
-There are 5 different places you can retire.
+To win the game, players can buy a residency permit for one of the system's most desirable worlds and retire.
+Game stats are posted to leaderboards, so players can see how successful and efficient they were relative to other traders.
+There are 5 different places players can retire.

 <img class="blog-entry-image-small" src="{{ site.url }}/images/what-is-limitless-fortune-images/lf-res-permit.png" rel="lf res permit">